mlesniak/github-downloader/README.md

 The application will download all files to the directory `data/`.
 On each run, it will start anew, although already existing files are not downloaded.

+## Source code quality

+Note that the source code is hacky and just a simple script to download the necessary files.

 ## License

 Copyright (c) 2016 Michael Lesniak, licensed under the Apache License.